Klettner/MM-Remote/README.md

   * Start a stop-watch :hourglass_flowing_sand: on the mirror

 ### v3.0.0 ###
-  * Add Windows desktop support
+  * Windows desktop :computer: support
-  * Switch between light and dark mode
-  * Improve settings page
   * Sync monitor brightness and status (on/of) with mirror
+  * Switch between light and dark mode :first_quarter_moon_with_face:
-  * Improve Stopwatch/Timer card
+  * Improved Stopwatch/Timer card
+  * Improved settings page
   * Upgrade of Flutter and Android version

 &nbsp;